Axual/terraform-provider-axual/docs/index.md

 ## Compatibility
- - This Axual Terraform provider version (2.4.0) requires Management API 8.6.0+ because that's when these features were added: viewer groups (for Environment, Application and Topic) and Group Managers.
+ - This Axual Terraform provider version (2.4.0) requires Management API 8.6.0 or later because that is the version where these features were added: Viewer Groups (for Environment, Application, and Topic) and Group Managers.

 ## Output